 - Ensuring tax compliance: By making large cash withdrawals subject to TDS, the government ensures that individuals or businesses are paying their taxes honestly.

-How is TDS Deducted Under Section 194N?
+TDS Under Section 194N?

-When is TDS Deducted?
+When is tax deducted?

 What is the TDS Rate Under Section 194N?

-Withdrawal in a F.Y. | TDS Rate (if ITR filed for last 3 years) | TDS Rate (if ITR not filed for last 3 years) |
+Cash Withdrawal in a Financial Year | TDS Rate (if ITR filed for last 3 years) | TDS Rate (if ITR not filed for last 3 years) |

-Up to ₹20 lakhs | No tax is deducted (TDS). | No tax is deducted (TDS). |
+Up to ₹20 lakhs | No TDS | No TDS |

-₹20 lakhs – ₹1 crore | No tax is deducted (TDS). | Tax is deducted (TDS) at 2% on the amount exceeding ₹20 lakh. |
+₹20 lakhs – ₹1 crore | No TDS | 2% on the amount exceeding ₹20 lakh |

-Above ₹1 crore | Tax is deducted (TDS) at 2% on the excess amount above ₹1 crore. | Tax is deducted (TDS) at 5% on the amount exceeding ₹1 crore. |
+Above ₹1 crore | 2% on the amount exceeding ₹1 crore | 5% on the amount exceeding ₹1 crore |

-Who is Responsible for Deducting TDS Under Section 194N?
+Who Is Responsible for Deducting TDS Under Section 194N?

 - Banking companies (both public and private)